agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 26.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The **value proposition** is the heart and soul of any business model.
+💡 CFA Exam Tip ✍️:The **value proposition** is the heart and soul of any business model.
 For the exam, always ask yourself, "**What fundamental problem is this company solving for its customer, and why is its solution better than the competition's?**"

 </div>
 </div>